Dosage Form: tablet, orally disintegrating

 - Inform your physician about any alcohol consumption and medicine you are taking now, including medication you may buy without a prescription.
 Alcohol should generally not be used during treatment with benzodiazepines.

-- Not recommended for use in pregnancy.
+- Alprazolam orally disintegrating tablets are not recommended for use in pregnancy.
 Therefore, inform your physician if you are pregnant, if you are planning to have a child, or if you become pregnant while you are taking this medication.

 - Inform your physician if you are nursing.